Bruce Golding: Education

-Bruce Golding spent five years at St. George's College, and later transferred to Jamaica College to pursue A-Level studies.

-In April 1966, Golding served as the school's head boy, and as such was a member of the party that welcomed Emperor Haile Selassie I of Ethiopia to JC.
+Golding spent five years at St. George's College, and later transferred to Jamaica College to pursue A-Level studies.
+In April 1966, Golding served as the school's head boy, and as such, was a member of the party that welcomed Emperor Haile Selassie I of Ethiopia to Jamaica College.

 He entered the University of the West Indies (UWI) in 1966 and graduated in 1969 with a BSc degree in Economics (2nd-class Honours), majoring in public administration.

 Politics

 Golding was the chairman of the Jamaica Labour Party (JLP) before he and others felt the need to split and form a new party, the National Democratic Movement (NDM), in 1995.
 In 2002, he rejoined the JLP and in November 2003 was again elected chairman of the party.

 He was elected leader of the JLP, and also the leader of the opposition, on 20 February 2005, succeeding Edward Seaga.

-Bruce Golding represented three different constituencies as a Member of Parliament: West St. Catherine, Central St. Catherine, and Kingston West.
+Golding represented three different constituencies as a Member of Parliament: West St. Catherine, Central St. Catherine, and Kingston West.
 While serving as prime minister, Golding and also hosted Jamaica House Live, a monthly talk show.